 2. Travel by Train

 India has a vast train network that covers virtually the whole country and it’s certainly the best way to get around if you’re travelling on a budget.
+It covers all of the best cities to live in India and almost all of its top travel destinations.

 If you are willing to opt for one of the cheaper coaches, it’s extraordinary how little it costs to cover large distances.
 For example, a trip from Delhi to Mumbai (almost 1500 km) is as little as 615 Rupees ($8.40) in the cheapest sleeper class.
 Tickets from Delhi to Agra (the location of the Taj Mahal) can be found for as little as 160 Rupees ($2.20).